The LogViewPlus file browser allows you to quickly and easily browse your local file system as well as remote filesystems via SFTP or FTP.

-Note that Network Shares will always be unpopulated when you first install LogViewPlus.
+Network Shares will always be unpopulated when you first install LogViewPlus.
 This is because some networks may contain a large number of machines and quickly scanning the network to find the machine you want to access may not be possible.
 Instead, LogViewPlus uses an approach that requires you to know the name of the machine you want to connect to an advance.
 You can either explicitly add this machine name in the file system settings, or you can paste the full path to the file you want to open into the open file text box.
 Once a local network file has been opened by LogViewPlus, the network node will be available for future access.

 History links are special nodes within the directory browser.
 They contain a list of your file access history.
 History links work at two levels.
 Quick access history contains the last 20 items you opened regardless of where those items point two.
 Alternatively, computer history links contain the last 20 items you have opened on that particular computer or drive.

 Please see the history node documentation for more information.